 This enables pathogen nutrition and dispersal, resulting in effector-triggered susceptibility (ETS).
 During phase three, one of the effectors (Avr-R) is recognized by a plant protein, which activates effector-triggered immunity again.

-Sometimes the immunity response is so strong that it triggers a hypersensitive cell-death response (HR) in the plant (see below).
-In phase four, pathogen isolates are selected that have lost the red effector and gained new effectors though gene flow (in blue).
+Sometimes the immunity response is so strong that it triggers a hypersensitive cell-death response (HR) in the plant.
+In phase four, pathogen isolates are selected that have lost the red effector and gained new effectors through gene flow.

 These blue PRRs can help the pathogens to suppress the ETI in their attempt to survive the plant’s defense.
 This selection, however, helps the plant to again recognize the new effector and the ETI response is retriggered.